The Jerusalem Bible (1966)

 Although it was prepared by Roman Catholics, the version does not serve to promote traditional Roman Catholic doctrine.
 The translation is little influenced by dogma (if at all), and even the annotations are of an ecumenical-scholarly character.
 This is a consequence of the fact that the scholars who produced both the French and the English versions were guided by the same principles of modern secular scholarship that many Protestant scholars have adopted in the more liberal theological schools.
 Traditional Roman Catholic exegesis is therefore largely absent from the Jerusalem Bible, just as traditional Protestant exegesis is absent from the Revised Standard Version.

-An example of this freedom from tradition may be seen in Luke 1:28, in which the Annunciation to Mary is, "Rejoice, so highly favored!
+An example of departure from Catholic tradition may be seen in Luke 1:28, in which the Annunciation to Mary is, "Rejoice, so highly favored!
 The Lord is with you."
 This is a significant departure from the traditional "Hail, full of grace, the Lord is with thee.
 Blessed art thou among women."
 The final phrase (from the Vulgate) is omitted, and the traditional rendering, "full of grace," which is so familiar to Catholics through recitation of the Hail Mary, (3) and which has been the basis of Roman Catholic teaching concerning the sinless grace of Mary, is boldly departed from.
 The traditional rendering is not even mentioned in the footnote on this verse.

 The introductions to sections of the Bible (also from the French version) reflect modern critical scholarship.
 The introduction to the Pentateuch sets forth details of the Graf-Wellhausen hypothesis of composite authorship (JEDP sources).
 The introduction to the Prophets concludes that Daniel was not written by Daniel, but by a much later writer (167-164 B.C.) who wrote of things past as if they were yet in the fututre.
 Isaiah is said to be of composite authorship.
 The discussion of New Testament books is conservative by comparison.
 The theory of Markan priority and the existence of a "Q" source are rejected, and instead Matthew (in a hypothetical Aramaic original) is said to have been the earliest Gospel.
 The introduction to Paul's epistles asserts the Pauline authorship of 1 and 2 Timothy and Titus, against the grain of most secular scholarship.
 2 Peter is, however, said to be pseudonymous.
 These introductions will make the version unacceptable to conservatives.